-When your air conditioner is working properly, your home will be cool and dry.
-A leaking air conditioner is annoying but isn’t necessarily harmful.
-It depends on whether it’s leaking water or refrigerant.
+When your air conditioner is running properly, your home will be cool and dry.
+A leaking air conditioner is frustrating but isn’t necessarily harmful.
+It depends on whether it’s leaking water or coolant.

 Learn more about why your air conditioner is leaking and how you can stop it from happening in the future.